iwalton3/urpc/README.md

 ## Usage

 The `server` folder contains a sample ESP 8266 project.
 Simply set the values in `config.py` and flash.
+There are async primatives that are custom to this project that you can use.
+See the `main.py` for examples.

 ```python
 # The project automatically sets up urpc for you